sgoparapu/thoughtworksdemo/README.md

 To run the setup

-Just clone the repo and cd to the directory and do a terraform plan and then apply
+Just clone the repo and cd to the directory and

+> Update the variables.tf with the corresponding values

+> Then generate DB credentials for Mediawiki Application by running sh generate_mysql_user_and

+> Get to the location where tf files are and perform the terraform apply
+    terraform apply

+> Clear the DB credentials
+   sh clear_credentials.sh

 Test by putting the DNS of the Load balancer in the browser ideally you should see a webpage being displayed

-Updated repo with a screen shot ideally when you launch the setup you should see a screen something like that
+Foloow the onscreen instructions to setup Application

 --------------------------------------------------------------------------------------------------